datahub-project/datahub/wherehows-backend/README.md

 Set the variables in application.env to configure the application.

-To Run backend service application on port 19001 (from the backend-service folder):
+To Run backend service application on port 19001 (from the wherehows-backend folder):
 ```
 ./runBackend
 ```